-Career Services: yes, even firstyear students should get to know this office for help with resume, career exploration, jobs, internships, and more.
+Career Services: yes, even first-year students should get to know this office for help with resume, career exploration, jobs, internships, and more.
 Office: 3rd floor of Student Ctr, x8072 Your Academic Advisor in your department is a very important resource!
 Meet with your advisor early and often!
 The Academic Success Center is the go-to location for first-year and undeclared advising and for tutoring services (all free of charge).
-Location: Admin A I 30, x8 I 39.
+Location: Admin A130, x8139.

 The Writing Center provides free assistance to all students in areas of research & writing.
 Location: Sullivan 306, x8112.
 Email: writingcenter@worcester.edu.
-For hours, info, and online writing lab, visit the website: worcester.edu/writing, or like its Facebook page.
+For hours, info, and online writing lab, visit the website: worcester.edu/FP-Writing-Center.

-Worcester State Library: in addition to its book, journal and reference collection, the library has access to many articles through online databases, and to nearly anything in print through interlibrary loan (ILL).
-If you hit a paywall in your research, do not pay: work with the reference staff to find the appropriate way to access materials you need; in all likelihood you can get them either online or via ILL without additional cost.
+Worcester State Library: in

+addition to its book, journal and reference collection, the library has access to many articles through online databases, and to nearly anything in print through interlibrary loan (ILL).
+If you hit a paywall in your research, do not pay: work with the reference staff to find another appropriate way to access materials you need; in all likelihood you can get them either online or via ILL without additional cost.
+Get started at worcester.edu/library